the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 Start your application on the command line with `npm start` to verify the changes you've made.

 You might have noticed the `className` attribute.
 It reflects the standard `class` attribute in HTML.
 JSX had replaced a handful of internal HTML attributes a while ago, but you can find all the [supported HTML attributes in React' documentation](https://reactjs.org/docs/dom-elements.html#all-supported-html-attributes), which all follow the camelCase convention.
 On your way to learn React, expect to run across more JSX specific attributes.

 ### Exercises:

-* define more variables and render them in JSX
+* Define more variables and render them in JSX
-  * use a complex object to represent a user with a first name and last name
+* Use a complex object to represent a user with a first name and last name
-  * render the user properties in JSX
+* Render the user properties in JSX

 **More Reading**
 * About [JSX](https://reactjs.org/docs/introducing-jsx.html)